Nvidia Jetson: Linux

 JetPack is a software development kit (SDK) from Nvidia for their Jetson board series.
 It includes the Linux for Tegra (L4T) operating system and other tools.
 The official Nvidia download page bears an entry for JetPack 3.2 (uploaded there on 2018-03-08) that states:

 JetPack 3.2 adds support for the Linux for Tegra r28.2 image for the Jetson OS.
 It is packaged with newer versions of Tegra System Profiler, TensorRT, and cuDNN from the last release.

 RedHawk Linux is a high-performance RTOS available for the Jetson platform, along with associated NightStar real-time development tools, CUDA/GPU enhancements, and a framework for hardware-in-the-loop and man-in-the-loop simulations.

 QNX

 The QNX operating system also available for the Jetson platform, though it is not widely announced.
 There are success reports of installing and running specific QNX packages on certain Nvidia Jetson board variants.
 Namely the package qnx-V3Q-23.16.01 that is seemingly in parts based on Nvidia's Vibrante Linux distribution is reported to run on the Jetson TK1 Pro board.

+Reported military and export-control issues

+In August 2026, Ukrainian military intelligence alleged that a Jetson Orin module was present in Russia's S-71 'Monochrome' cruise missile, though Nvidia stated the product is not export-controlled and not officially sold in Russia.

+The module in question is reportedly an Orin NX 8GB/16GB, rated up to 157 sparse INT8 TOPS on an Ampere-architecture GPU with 1024 CUDA cores, and has been shipping commercially since 2023.